-Millions of people practice Qigong exercises (pronounced “chee-Gong”) every day.
+Millions of people practice Qigong (pronounced “chee-Gong”) every day.

 Pronounced “chee-Gong”, this energy balancing technique has supported the health needs of the Chinese people for millenia.
 Today, this healing practice is accessible world-wide to anyone that’s willing to learn.
 Even your pets can benefit!

 Do you suffer from migraine headaches?
-There are Qigong techniques to relieve that.
+There are Qigong techniques that may relieve that.
 What about arthritic joint inflammation?
 A weakened immune system?
 High blood pressure?
 Constipation?
 Does it stress you out knowing that you deal with a bout of Bronchitis every year?

-Qigong is an evidence-based, scientifically researched complementary healthcare practice that’s powerful because it teaches you how to help yourself heal.
-It’s a mind-body-spirit practice that aims to improve your psychological and physical health through the integration of right posture, breath techniques, slow movements, self-massage, sound, focused concentration, and positive intentions to support your healing journey.
+Qigong is an evidence-based, scientifically researched complementary practice that’s powerful because it teaches you how to help yourself heal.
+It’s a mind-body-spirit practice that integrates right posture, breath techniques, slow movements, self-massage, sound, focused concentration, and positive intentions to support your healing journey.